-An elevation of privilege vulnerability exists in the way that the Windows Kernel handles objects in memory.
+An elevation of privilege vulnerability exists in the way the Windows Graphics Component handles objects in memory.

 Pagination